 "David is a highly talented and extremely fast player with a strong left foot who has developed into one of the most sought-after full-backs in Germany thanks to his outstanding performance this season." - Hoffenheim sporting director Alexander Rosen on Raum's 2021/22 campaign

 "Once you've earned that kind of promotion, you soak it up.
 And when you can play for your own country, that's motivation enough, also because you've seen how much support came from Germany fans.
-It's not difficult to run yourself into the ground for 120 minutes." - Raum himself on playing for Germany at the Olympics.
+It's not difficult to run yourself into the ground for 120 minutes." - Raum on playing for Germany at the Olympics.

 "He handles everything very well.
 David Raum is a boy who has kept his feet on the ground with a great attitude.
-A very fine guy with his heart in the right place." - Hoffenheim coach Sebastian Hoeneß
+A very fine guy, with his heart in the right place." - Hoffenheim coach Sebastian Hoeneß